-The original article goes into great detail, but in simple terms it’s a matter of chemistry.
+The original article goes into great detail, but in basic terms it’s a matter of chemistry.
 All starches are not the same.
 Some are easy to digest and quickly turn into glucose, and then into glycogen, and these are the kinds of starches that make us pile on weight.

 Scientists have been studying the possibility of preparing food in a way that will change the type of starch in it, and that’s what cooking method described above does.
 Both the coconut oil and the cooling period work to actually change the composition of the rice.
 The amount of easily digestible starch in the rice is reduced, which reduces the calories in it.